Financial-Times/o-ads/README.md

 ## Events

 ### `oAds.initialised`
 Triggered when the library has been initialised and the config has been set.
+(Note: the GPT library may not have been loaded by this point).

 ### `oAds.adServerLoadError`
 Triggered if the library fails to load external JS GPT library, meaning no advertising will work.
 Can be used if you wish to have a fallback when you know the adverts will not display.